-Capella students completing quantitative dissertations are often required to submit a research plan for Scientific Merit Review (SMR).
+Capella requires students completing quantitative dissertations to submit a research plan for Scientific Merit Review (SMR).
 Some of the sections that give students the most trouble are sections 5.1, 5.2, and 5.3, which correspond to the constructs, variables, and operational definitions of the study respectively.
 Many students do not know what to report in these sections.
 The exact content that you need to provide will vary depending on who reviews your research plan; different reviewers will request different information.
 However, the guidelines below will give you a good idea about what most reviewers will expect you to include in these sections.

 Constructs (5.1): Here you want to list and define each construct presented in your research questions.
 For instance, if your research question is “Is there a relationship between leadership style and job satisfaction?” then your constructs would be “leadership style” and “job satisfaction.”
 The definition of your construct should read like a dictionary definition.
 You should look at how previous authors defined the construct and cite those authors as your present your definition.